Last updated: May 28, 2021

 Please note: whether you receive implied or explicit consent, the consent must always be expressed by an action the customer took.
 Lack of an opt-out or refusal is not a valid form of opt-in by HubSpot standards.

 Implied consent is given when an individual gives you their email address for some business purpose, but has not explicitly stated that they want to receive marketing emails from you.
 Examples include a contact who fills out a “contact us” form, or fills out a form to access a gated resource.

 Here are some more examples of implied consent:

-One thing to note is that a form asking for your email address in a form field is not sufficient for getting express consent, but an unchecked checkbox that the visitor must click themselves is acceptable.
+Please note: a form asking for a visitor's email address in a form field is not sufficient for getting explicit consent, but an unchecked checkbox that the visitor must click themselves is acceptable.
 See the example form below.

 Even when using double opt-in, all requests for consent must satisfy the following three requirements:

-What express consent looks like around the world varies, so be sure to check the mass email regulations for the regions you're emailing.
-These definitions of implied and express consent should help you navigate those regulations, help you comply, and help you have successful marketing email campaigns.
+What explicit consent looks like around the world varies, so be sure to check the mass email regulations for the regions you're emailing.
+These definitions of implied and explicit consent should help you navigate those regulations, help you comply, and help you have successful marketing email campaigns.